Nathan Healy

 Frequently Asked Questions

-Plano residents served by Oncor Energy (Dallas) have access to net billing through Shell Energy’s Buyback Plan.
-Excess solar energy exported to the grid receives a credit of 7 cents per kWh as of April 2024, which applies to your current month’s bill first.
+Plano is served by Oncor Energy (Dallas), which does not offer traditional net metering.
+Instead, Oncor uses a Net Billing Export Credit program through Shell Energy’s Buyback Plan.
+Excess solar energy exported to the grid is credited at 7 cents per kWh (as of April 2024), applied to reduce your current month’s bill.

-Any unused credits roll over month to month in your “buyback bank” but are forfeited each December without payout.
-Shell Energy charges a $4.95 monthly fee in addition to Oncor’s transmission and distribution charges.
+Any remaining credits roll over monthly into a “buyback bank” but are forfeited each December without a cash payout.
+Shell Energy also charges a $4.95/month fixed fee in addition to Oncor’s standard delivery charges.
+Designing your system to match your actual usage helps maximize savings under this structure.

-Yes, solar panels increase home value in Plano.
-Research from Zillow shows homes with solar panels sell for 4.1% more than comparable homes without solar.
-For a typical Plano home valued at $400,000, that translates to an additional $16,400 in resale value.
+Yes, solar panels can increase home value in Plano.
+A Zillow study found that homes with solar panels sell for about 4.1% more than comparable homes without them.
+For a $400,000 home in Plano, that could mean roughly $16,400 in added value.